Skip to main content

 What In Parallel produces

-• Digests — scheduled execution summaries that surface what changed, current top priorities, and what needs attention
+• Home and Workspace briefings — current summaries of what changed and what needs attention

 What In Parallel is not